-- 1. North West's consolidated annual financial statements for the year ended January 31, 2014, including the external auditor's report; - 2. election of the directors, who will serve until the next Annual General Meeting of shareholders; - 3. the appointment of Pricewaterhouse Coopers LLP as external auditor, who will serve until the next Annual General Meeting of shareholders, and authorizing the directors to set the auditor's compensation; - 4. to consider an advisory resolution on North West's approach to executive compensation disclosed in this Management Information Circular ("Circular"); - 5. consider the five shareholder proposals set out in Schedule "A" of this Circular; and - 6. consider any other business which may be properly brought before the Meeting.
+- 1. to receive North West's consolidated annual financial statements for the year ended January 31, 2016, including the external auditor's report; - 2. to elect the directors of North West, who will serve until the next annual meeting of shareholders; - 3. to appoint PricewaterhouseCoopers LLP as external auditor, who will serve until the next annual meeting of shareholders, and to authorize the directors to set the auditor's compensation; - 4. to consider an advisory resolution on North West's approach to executive compensation disclosed in the Circular; and - 5. to consider any other business which may be properly brought before the Meeting, and any and all adjournments thereof.

-The accompanying Circular provides detailed information relating to the above matters.
+The accompanying Management Information Circular (the "Circular") provides detailed information relating to the above matters.

-You have the right to vote at the Meeting as set out in the accompanying Circular if you are a North West shareholder as of the close of business on April 28, 2014.
+You have the right to vote at the Meeting as set out in the accompanying Circular if you are a North West shareholder as of the close of business on April 25, 2016.
 For those shareholders who cannot attend the Meeting, North West has made arrangements to provide a live webcast of the Meeting.
-Details on how shareholders may view the webcast will be found at www.northwest.ca and will also be provided in a media release prior to the Meeting.
+Details on how shareholders may view the webcast can be found at www.northwest.ca and will also be provided in a media release prior to the Meeting.
 Shareholders viewing the webcast will not be permitted to vote through the webcast facilities.